 ‘His wife, though, was magnificent.
 Tall, with long grey hair that still glinted golden in some lights, she wore a golden torc around her neck and was every inch a Brigante princess.
 And she rode.
 For British women, it turned out, rode horses.
 The day I saw her galloping across the fields on her strong pony, her hair flying wild in the wind, was the day I thought that maybe there might be something in Britannia I wanted.’

-Scholastic has published four Voices stories: Now or Never, Son of the Circus, Diver’s Daughter and Empire’s End.
+Scholastic has published five Voices stories: Now or Never: A Dunkirk Story , Son of the Circus – A Victorian Story, Diver’s Daughter: A Tudor Story and Empire’s End – A Roman Story, and Two Sisters: A Story of Freedom.
 This is an excellent, ground-breaking collection; however, it is Camilla’s story which offers the most opportunities for developing background knowledge and also gives more material for slightly older readers at secondary.